munroe1786/museum-reviewer-rails/README.md

 Welcome to the Museum Reviewer.
 This app allows users to add new museums, write their own reviews and also see museums and reviews that other users have created.
+A user is also able to edit and/or delete museums or reviews that belong to them.

 Ruby version '2.6.1'